Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 2. The Water Temple

-If you’ve played this game before you’ll know what I’m talking about.
-Not a lot needs to be said about this, but that level was by far the worst level in the game, and the worst I’ve had to deal with in any game for a long time.
-It’s not that it was hard, it’s just that it was tedious and frustrating.
-In fact, this level is so notorious that it has its own Wikipedia page
+You’ll know what I’m talking about if you’ve played this game before.
+Not much needs to be said about this, but that level was by far the worst level in the game and the worst I’ve had to deal with in any game for a long time.

 Ocarina of Time